DexterHuang/CyberCodeOnline/README.md

 ![enter image description here](https://github.com/DexterHuang/CyberCodeOnline/raw/master/resources/logo-black.png)

-*CyberCode Online is a **browser based MMORPG game** that is **disguised as VS Code*** *where you click functions and variable in the ever changing source code to navigate your character in a Cyber Punk inspired world*
+*CyberCode Online is a **browser based MMORPG game** that is **disguised as VS Code*** *where you click functions and variables in the ever changing source code to navigate your character in a Cyber Punk inspired world*

-it is meant to be played casually with many AFK leveling, Crafting, Procedural item/monster/dungeon generation mechanisms, and provides a platform for developers alike to chitchat and slack :)
+It is meant to be played casually with many AFK leveling, Crafting, Procedural item/monster/dungeon generation mechanisms, and provides a platform for developers alike to chitchat and slack :)

 ## Click [CyberCode Online](https://cybercodeonline.com/) to start your adventure now!